 Running shoes are an important component of exercise equipment.
-People should bear several considerations in mind before buying them, especially if they have flat feet.
+People should consider several factors before committing to a purchase, especially if they have flat feet.
 People with flat feet need running shoes with proper support to help distribute their weight and support the arches of their feet.

 A person with flat feet should look for certain characteristics when choosing a running shoe.